Nothing beats the taste of homemade Butterscotch Pudding! This rich, creamy dessert will bring back memories of afternoons at grandma’s house.

 - In another bowl, stir together cornstarch, salt and cold milk.
 Add to scalded milk mixture.

-- Cook on low heat until thickened, stirring constantly.
+- Cook on medium heat until thickened, stirring constantly.
 Cool slightly and then add vanilla.
 Stir.

 - Pour pudding into individual serving dishes.
 Serve warm or cold, topped with nuts or whipped cream.